 In addition, if the amount billed by the non-network provider is greater than the non-network provider reimbursement amount, the non-network provider will likely bill you for the difference.
-This difference may be substantial, and it is in addition to any copayment, coinsurance or deductible amount you may be responsible for according to the terms described in this Policy.
+This difference may be substantial, and it is in addition to any copayment, coinsurance or deductible amount you may be responsible for according to the terms described in this Policy, except to the extent the No Surprises Act of 2020 applies.
 As a result, the amount you will be required to pay for services received from a non-network provider will likely be much higher than if you had received services from a network provider.
 Non-skilled care.
 Care that does not require skilled nursing or rehabilitation staff to manage, observe or evaluate your care.
 Any service that could be safely performed by a non-medical person (or yourself) without the supervision of a nurse is considered non-skilled care.